MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

 Now that we've checked relevance, we can set our `demand_instruments0` column equal to `price_instrument`, re-create the problem, and re-solve it.
 You should get a new coefficient on price of around `-30.6`.
 Does the change in $\hat{\alpha}$ suggest that price was positively or negatively correlated with $\Delta\xi_{jt}$ in $\xi_{jt} = \xi_j + \xi_t + \Delta\xi_{jt}$?

+  Run these lines first:

     product_data_renamed["demand_instruments0"] = product_data_renamed["price_instrument"]
     product_data_renamed.head()

+Run these lines next:

     problem_costshiftinstr = pyblp.Problem(pyblp.Formulation('prices', absorb='C(market_ids) + C(product_ids)'), product_data_renamed)
     problem_costshiftinstr = problem_costshiftinstr.solve(method='1s')